-Jennifer Crewes, Asst.
-Director of financial ald, constantly looks for new ways to aid WPC students.
-New Program Ms. Crewes is already into her next project.
+Jenniter Crewes, Ast.
+Director of financial aid, constantly looks for new ways to aid WPC students.
+New Program Crewes is already into her next project.
 Another "wild thought?"
-Rather than disappoint anyone should her idea fall Photo by Kris Slegman through, Miss Crewes will say only that it has to do with obtaining aid for college students in the area of transportation.
-A day in a dog's life

-(CPS/ZNS) - - Yvone Fouger Montelmar, France, shoned the veterinarian telephoned when her dog passed out.
-The doctor arrived on the scene, successfully revived the dog, and proceeded to diagnose the case as one of food poisoning from the canned meat he had Fouger immediately telephoned her husband at work to warn him that she had put sandwiches made from the ame meat in his lunchbox.
-Unfortunately the poor fellow had already eaten the sandwichesso he was rushed to a nearby hoshave his pital to ha pumped out.
+Rather than disap-point anyone should her idea fall Photo by Kris Slegman through, Miss Crewes will say only that it has to do with obtaining aid for college students in the area of transportation. day in a dog's life (CPS/ZNS)- - - Yvone Fouger (CPS/ZNS)- Trune rouge of Montelmar, France, telephoned the veterinarian when her dog passed out.
+The doctor arrived on the scene, successfully revived the dog, and proceeded to diagnose the case as one of food poisoning from the canned meat he had immediately Fouger telephoned her husband at work to warn him that she had put sandwiches made from the same meat in his lunchbox.
+Unfortunately the poor fellow had already eaten the sandwiches--so he was rushed to a nearby hospital to have his stomach pumped out.
 A few hours later, it was learned that the mad dash to the hospital and the stomach pump were unnecessary; the vet had been wrong.
 The Fouger's five-year old daughter admitted she had accidentally knocked the pooch out be dropping an iron out of a second-floor window.